elastic/integrations/packages/gcp/docs/loadbalancer.md

-# Laodbalancing
+# Loadbalancers

 ## Metrics

-This is the `loadbalancing` dataset.
+This is the `loadbalancer_metrics` dataset.

-An example event for `loadbalancing` looks as following:
+An example event for `loadbalancer` looks as following:

 ```json
 {